simonmichael/hledger/hledger/Hledger/Cli/Commands/Help.md

 ## help

+Show some part of hledger's documentation.
+The first argument selects what to show:

+- `help commands`: the commands list
+- `help usage [CMD]`: command-line usage, in general or for CMD
-Show the hledger user manual with `info`, `man`, or a pager.
+- `help manual [TOPIC]`: the manual (with `info`, `man` or a pager), optionally at TOPIC
-With a (case insensitive) TOPIC argument, try to open it at that section heading.
+- `help examples [CMD..]`: brief command examples

+With any other first argument, or none, it shows the manual, with that argument selecting a TOPIC.
+TOPIC is matched case insensitively against the manual's section headings.
 (Enclose TOPIC in quotes if it contains spaces.)

 ```flags
 Flags: